-The LGBT CSF will be working with the Brighton & Hove Samaritans to deliver a “listening ear” service available to support people who experience distress on the day.
+The LGBT CSF will be working with the Brighton & Hove Samaritans and the MCC Village Church to deliver a “listening ear” service available to support people who experience distress on the day.

 Hate (or other) crime incidents can be reported in safety at the tent through a discreet and anonymous drop in service.
 Police will attend a situation if required.